Rush Limbaugh, The Excellence in Broadcasting Network, a living legend right before your very ears and eyes.

 Now you might say, but that puts a health care strain on all the rest of us.

-Well, uh I think we're all responsible for that, because our health care is so plentiful and good, we go to the doctor for a little paper cut.
+Well, I think we're all responsible for that because our health care is so plentiful and good, we go to the doctor for a little paper cut.

 Some people live in the doctor's office, got nothing else to do.

-Go there, get a checkup every day because the later days of life, you want to know you're okay, not gonna die that day.
+Go there, get a checkup every day because the later days of life, you want to know you're okay, not going to die that day.

-Go in, make sure you're not gonna die that day.
+Go in, make sure you're not going to die that day.

-But they're not sure because they're being told on television everything they do is gonna kill them.
+But they're not sure because they're being told on television everything they do is going to kill them.

-Virtually everything that happened to this country is going to kill us, from Bush to the war in Iraq to terrorism, nativity scenes, buses, automobiles, plane crash.
+Virtually everything that happened to this country is going to kill us-from Bush to the war on Iraq to terrorism, nativity scenes, buses, automobiles, plane crap.

 We're dying.